sangeethakandel/blogbuilder/backend-dev/readme.txt

-This is a fodler for server side code
+This is th folder with all backend logic